 Before and after a breathing treatment your peak expiratory flow rate (PEFR) will be measured with a meter.
 It is best to conduct this measurement while standing, if your condition permits.
 You’ll be asked exhale forcefully and rapidly with lips sealed around the meter’s mouthpiece.
 This allows your emergency medicine (EM) doctor to determine if there has been measurable improvement in your breathing.
 Age and height are factors important in determining normal PEFR.

-- Q What should I take to the emergency room (ER)?
+- Q What are the most common things that send kids to the emergency room (ER)?

-- Q What type of care can I expect in an emergency room (ER)?
+- Q What x-rays and imaging scans might I get in the emergency room (ER)?

 - Q When is a ventilator used for patients in critical care?

 - Q How can I pick the best hospital if my child has an emergency?